brycasta/GameProject2024/README.md

 🚀 Escape The Cosmos

-Escape The Cosmos is a 2D platformer game created for a Game Design and Development class at MNSU.
+Escape The Cosmos is a 2D platformer game created as a group project for a Game Design and Development class at MNSU.

 🌟 Overview

 Escape The Cosmos is an exciting 2D platformer where you take on the role of an astronaut stranded on an alien planet.
-Your mission is to dodge aliens, jump over obstacles, activate your bubble shield, and use your beam gun to defend yourself and defeat enemies.
+Your mission is to dodge aliens, jump over obstacles, activate your bubble shield, and use your beam gun to defend yourself and defeat enemies through different levels.
 In addition, Escape The Cosmos features interactive quiz games about space and the galaxy, allowing players to respawn from checkpoints.
 This unique blend of action and learning makes the game fun and educational for players of all ages.

 🎥 Gameplay Overview